Our Clients:

 On Sunday in Turin, Italy, he took a step toward another one by downing Alex de Minaur to kick off a potential run at the Nitto ATP Finals.

-The prestigious end-of-season finale had been unkind to Alcaraz in previous years, losing to Casper Ruud in 2024, a year after getting upended by Alexander Zverev.
+The prestigious end-of-season finale had been unkind to Alcaraz in previous years.
+He lost to Casper Ruud and Alexander Zverev in 2024, failing to make it out of the group stage.

-But at Inalpi Arena Sunday, Alcaraz overcame a shaky first set to take down Australia’s de Minaur 7-6 (5), 6-2, much to the Spaniard’s relief.
+But at Inalpi Arena Sunday, Alcaraz overcame a shaky first set to take down Australia’s de Minaur 7-6 (5), 6-2 in Jimmy Connors Group play, much to the Spaniard’s relief.

 “This tournament is one of the best tournaments we have on Tour, without a doubt,” Alcaraz said.
 “We’re playing against the best players in the world, which shows how difficult and important it is.